WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step3-Play-the-game-trinket/README.md

   choose_rock.hideturtle()
 ```

-Now add two more lines to hide the other two choose turtles.
+Now add two more lines to hide the other two 'choose' turtles.

 But even though these turtles are hidden it turns out you can still click on them!
 So, next, we need to cancel turtle-clicking for these three turtles: